joelfuller2016/ai-job-applicant-bot/README.md

 # AI Job Applicant Bot

-An autonomous agent that searches for jobs, matches them to your resume, and applies automatically.
+An autonomous agent that searches for jobs, matches them to your resume, and applies automatically using advanced AI and browser automation.

+## 🚀 Project Evolution: browser-use Integration

+We're enhancing this project with [browser-use](https://github.com/browser-use/browser-use) integration to create a more powerful and undetectable job application solution.
+The new version will feature:

+- 🧠 **Advanced AI Integration** - Using ML and vision capabilities to understand job sites
+- 🕵️ **Undetectable Automation** - Sophisticated browser automation that mimics human behavior
+- 👁️ **Computer Vision** - AI vision for handling CAPTCHAs and complex page elements
+- 🔄 **Profile Rotation** - Browser profile management to avoid detection
+- 🤖 **Autonomous Decision Making** - AI-driven job evaluation and application decisions

+See our [Project Plan](PROJECT_PLAN.md) and [Requirements Document](REQUIREMENTS.md) for implementation details.

 ## Features

-- 🔍 Searches multiple job boards (LinkedIn, Indeed, Dice, RemoteOK, AngelList)
+- 🔍 Searches multiple job boards (LinkedIn, Indeed, Dice, RemoteOK)
-- 🤖 Uses NLP to match your resume to job descriptions
+- 🤖 Uses ML to match your resume to job descriptions
 - ✍️ Generates tailored cover letters for each application
 - 🚀 Automatically applies to jobs that match your criteria
 - 📊 Dashboard to monitor application status and manage resume/cover letters
+- 👤 Human-like browser interaction patterns
+- 🛡️ Anti-detection mechanisms

 ## Project Structure